Single Parent's Guide to Online Support Groups and How to Reduce Common Stressors

 Work-life balance

-Employed single parents encounter numerous barriers when trying to strike a balance between work demands and general wellness.
+Employed single parents encounter numerous barriers when balancing work demands and general wellness.

 Singe parents, by definition, do not have a partner to split childcare costs and responsibilities.

-Consequently, countless single parents sacrifice self-care to take care of their children, such as swapping sleep for family time.
+Consequently, countless single parents sacrifice self-care to care for their children, such as swapping sleep for family time.

 The Covid-19 pandemic exposed how disproportionately challenging it is for single-parent families to achieve a healthy work-life balance.